 Roman columns framing the Basilica of San Lorenzo in Milan.

-While Rome, Venice, and Florence often steal the spotlight on Italy’s must-visit list, why not add a couple of extra days to your Italy trip to experience the vibrant charm of Milan?
+While Rome, Venice, and Florence often steal the spotlight on Italy’s must-visit list, Milan offers a vibrant and rewarding experience of its own.

-No visit to Milan would be complete without seeing some of its most famous landmarks.
+No visit to Milan would be complete without its iconic landmarks

 The front facade of the Duomo di Milano, one of the largest and most detailed gothic cathedrals in the world.